zbendhiba/knative-camel-quarkus/README.md

 # knative-camel-quarkus
-Just me testing Knative stuff with Camel Quarkus
+Just me testing Knative stuff with Camel Quarkus.
+I'm using the Openshift Quarkus extension, as I use the Red Hat Developer Sandbox to try my apps : https://developers.redhat.com/developer-sandbox